Rkn21/BetterCellMapper/README.md

   significantly, reducing server traffic.
 Statistics about avoided requests are displayed on the options page.
 (Basically fix what CellMapper should, come on guys, is it so hard to implement a cache?).

+Feel free to ask for new features, report issues or contribute to the project.

 ![Extension screenshot](CM_screen.png)

 ## Installation